Koromix/rygel/web/koffi.dev/callbacks.md

 ### Decoding pointer arguments

-*New in Koffi 2.2, changed in Koffi 2.3*

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
 In this case, your JS function will receive an opaque *External* object.

 You can pass this value through to another C function that expects a pointer of the same type, or you can use [koffi.decode()](memory.md#decode-to-js-values) function to decode pointer arguments.